No products in the cart.

 These are installed into the bottom of a cabinet above the hob.
 They are on show all the time, but can have various profiles, some being completely flat like these canopy hoods, or some with part of the body on display like these.

-Chimney
+Chimney Cooker Hoods

-Island
+Island Cooker Hoods

-Ceiling
+Ceiling Cooker Hoods

-Downdraft
+Downdraft Cooker Hoods

-Ducted or recirculating?
+Ducted or Recirculating?

-There is a simple mantra with installing cooking hoods, ‘if you can duct, always duct’.
+There is a simple mantra with installing cooking hoods: ‘if you can duct, always duct’.
 All cooker hoods run more efficiently and quietly when ducted outside.
-However, it isn’t always possible so recirculation may be your only alternative.
+However, it isn’t always possible, so recirculation may be your only alternative.
 When recirculating, you place an additional filter made out of charcoal in the cooker hood to remove grease and impurities, but mainly odours which would otherwise circulate back into the room.
 The chemical properties of the carbon in the filters mean that other particles readily attract and attach to them, but there is a finite absorbability, so you do need to replace them.
 Costs of replacements can be anything from 10 to 40 pounds.
 The continued efficient running costs of a recirculating hood may well be greater than the cost of installing ducting in the first place.

-What extraction rate do I need.
+What extraction rate do I need?

 For normal usage, say a couple of bubbling pans, a rate of 10 air changes per hour will be sufficient.
 So we need a motor capable of changing the volume of the air in your kitchen completely 10 times in 1 hour.